Luopan

 The luopan or geomantic compass is a Chinese magnetic compass, also known as a feng shui compass.
 It is used by a feng shui practitioner to determine the precise direction of a structure, place or item.
-Luo Pan contains many informations and formulas regarding its functions.
+Luo Pan contains a lot of information and formulas regarding its functions.
 The needle points towards the south magnetic pole.
-Since the invention of the compass for use in feng shui, feng shui audit has required its use.

 Form and function

 Like a conventional compass, a luopan is a direction finder.
 However, a luopan differs from a compass in several important ways.
 The most obvious difference is the feng shui formulas embedded in up to 40 concentric rings on the surface.
 This is a metal or wooden plate known as the heaven dial.
 The circular metal or wooden plate typically sits on a wooden base known as the earth plate.
 The heaven dial rotates freely on the earth plate.

 A red wire or thread that crosses the earth plate and heaven dial at 90-degree angles is the Heaven Center Cross Line, or Red Cross Grid Line.
 This line is used to find the direction and note position on the rings.

 A conventional compass has markings for four or eight directions, while a luopan typically contains markings for 24 directions.
 This translates to 15 degrees per direction.
 The Sun takes approximately 15.2 days to traverse a solar term, a series of 24 points on the ecliptic.
 Since there are 360 degrees on the luopan and approximately 365.25 days in a mean solar year, each degree on a luopan approximates a terrestrial day.

 Unlike a typical compass, a luopan does not point to the north magnetic pole of Earth.
-The needle of a luopan points to the south magnetic pole (it does not point to the geographic south pole).
-The Chinese word for compass translates to “south-pointing needle.”
+The needle of a luopan points to the south magnetic pole (it does not point to the geographic South Pole).
+The Chinese word for compass, 指南針 (zhǐnánzhēn in Mandarin), translates to “south-pointing needle.”